-An 8oz glass has 6g of sugar, which equals a teaspoon and a half once it’s converted[*].
+An 8-ounce glass has 6 grams of sugar, which equals 1 ½ teaspoons once it’s converted[*].

 #14: Tonic Water

-Yet that same brand’s seltzer gives you 0g of sugar[*]:
+Yet that same brand’s seltzer gives you 0 grams of sugar[*]:

-So whether you’re drinking it on its own, or you prefer it as your tequila or gin mixer, it’s time to switch to seltzer water if ketosis is your goal.
+Whether you drink it as is, or you prefer it as your tequila or gin mixer, it’s time to switch to seltzer water if ketosis is your goal.

-And three more that work for some people, but may cause digestive upset for others.
-These also may trigger a slight glycemic response.
-They are:
+Others that work for some people, but may cause digestive upset for others, include:

-You’re practically a hidden sugars detective by now — not only understanding but hopefully even predicting where you may find lurking sugars before you make the mistake of eating them.
+You’re practically a hidden sugars detective by now — you may even predict where to find lurking sugars before you make the mistake of eating them.

 Sleuth out all the ingredients listed on nutrition labels, and you’ll quickly cut down on your sugar intake.
 And when you do want to satisfy any sugar cravings, try these keto-friendly dessert recipes that use low-carb sweeteners like monk fruit or stevia.